foundation/foundation-emails/docs/pages/sass.md

 <img src="assets/img/logos/sass-logo.svg" alt="Sass logo" class="float-right" style="width: 150px; height: 150px; margin-left: 1rem;">

-**Foundation for Sites can be compiled with Ruby Sass and libsass.** We tend to stick to the latest versions of both compilers when possible.
+**Foundation for Emails can be compiled with Ruby Sass and libsass.** We tend to stick to the latest versions of both compilers when possible.
 Our documentation, as well as the ZURB Email Stack, are compiled with [node-sass](https://github.com/sass/node-sass), a Node port of libsass.
 We recommend these versions of either compiler:

 - Ruby Sass **3.4+**
 - node-sass **3.4.2+** (libsass **3.3.2**)